JaganSivakumaran/Experiment-6/README.md

 Android Studio(Latest Version)
 ### ALGORITHM:
 Step 1: Open Android Stdio and then click on File -> New -> New project.
 Step 2: Then type the Application name as smsintent and click Next.
 Step 3: Then select the Minimum SDK as shown below and click Next.
 Step 4: Then select the Empty Activity and click Next.
 Finally click Finish.
 Step 5: Design layout in activity_main.xml.
 Step 6: Send SMS and Display details give in MainActivity file.
 Step 7: Save and run the application.
 ### PROGRAM:
 ```
-DEVELOPED BY: Jagan S
+DEVELOPED BY:HIBA RAJARAJESWARI
-REGISTER NUMBER:212221040061
+REGISTER NUMBER:212221040056
 ```
 ### activity_main.xml
 ```